mapattacker/nativeplants/README.md

 1) grinscrape.py: Using selenium, input each species name into GRIN's webform and find a match with the region provided by TDWG within their native distribution range.
 Results are stored in an sqlite database.

-2) grinoutput.py: Pulls out total count of each region for each hierarchical level.
+2) grinoutput.py: Pulls out total count of each region for each hierarchical level into an csv file.
 You can write your own SQL output if you require individual species details.

+3) Generate world map: Download the shapefiles from Wek Gardens <href="http://www.kew.org/gis/tdwg/index.html">website</a>.
+Note their licensing criteria.
+Do a table join with the csv output using the region names to the shapefile attribute table's corresponding name.